|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
-Stanley D. Campbell, O-775783 (MIA / KIA, BR) Lincoln County, NV
+Stanley D. Campbell, O-775783 (MIA / KIA, BR) Pioche, NV

 Co-Pilot 2nd Lt.
-Robert H. Cameron, O-833022 (MIA / KIA, BR) IN
+Robert H. Cameron, O-833022 (MIA / KIA, BR) Elkhart, IN

-Radio Cpl George E. Cunningham, 32412902 (MIA / KIA, BR) NY
+Radio Cpl George E. Cunningham, 32412902 (MIA / KIA, BR) Brooklyn, NY

-Engineer Cpl Carl A. Drain, 32735839 (MIA / KIA, BR) Livingston County, NY
+Engineer Cpl Carl A. Drain, 32735839 (MIA / KIA, BR) Hemlock, NY

 Passenger Captain Vladimir M. Sasko, O-393120 U.S. Army Medical Corps (MIA / KIA, BR) Chicago, IL

-Crashed December 10, 1944
+Crashed December 10, 1944 at 12:22pm

-On August 19, 1943 delivered to the U. S. Army as C-47A-50-DL Dakota serial number 42-24215.
+Built by Douglas.
+Constructors Number 10077.
+On August 19, 1943 delivered to the U. S. Army Air Force (USAAF) as C-47A-50-DL Skytrain serial number 42-24215.
 Ferried overseas to via Hickam Field then across the Pacific to Australia.

 "Stanley Campbell was flying on my wing on 10 December 1944.
-We had flown from Cyclops strip at Hollandia to Milne Bay, a 5 1/2 hour flight, to pick up burlap bags of coffee beans.
+We had flown from Cyclops Strip at Hollandia to Milne Bay [sic Dobodura], a 5 1/2 hour flight, to pick up burlap bags of coffee beans.
 On our return we flew up the coast line to Lae and then turned up the Markham Valley.
 We encountered a wall of clouds past Nadzab and radioed back and forth in discussing our course of action.
 I told Stanley that the showers beneath the clouds would probably be spotty and that I was going to get on the deck and make my way over the jungle to Hollandia (which I did - and I can still see the rain showers and the tree tops.)
 He radioed that he was going north, climbing to get over the mountain range and would then follow the coastline from Wewak area to Hollandia.
 We parted at that point.
 He never arrived at Cyclops, our home strip.
 Several days later I spent hours flying over the area where we parted company looking for either wreckage or strips where he might have made an emergency landing.
 Nothing was ever found.
 I have never forgotten that day.
 The story of the recovery of the wreckage and the bodies has put a period to an unfinished sentence that has been part of me for almost 61 years."

-During 1975, while flying at 10,000' Richard Leahy piloting Cessna 185 P2-MJL spotted the wreckage from 10,000' in
+During 1975, while flying at 10,000' Richard Leahy piloting Cessna 185 P2-MJL spotted the wreckage in

 the Sarawaget Range approximately twenty miles north of Nadzab.